 1. United Kingdom

-The major universities where Egyptian students can pursue their studies are the University of Manchester, King’s College London, the University of Liverpool, Glasgow Caledonian University, the University of Warwick, and the University of Sheffield.
+The major universities where Egyptian students can pursue their studies include the University of Manchester, King’s College London, the University of Liverpool, Glasgow Caledonian University, the University of Warwick, and the University of Sheffield.

 2. Germany